INNVTV/NetCore-Clean-Architecture/README.md

 ## AutoMapper
 AutoMapper Mappings are configured within the Core.Startup.AutoMapperConfiguration Class

+## Email
+Use the IEmailService interface to implement your email service provider.
+The default implementation within this project uses SendGrid.

 ## CosmosDB Document Partitioning Strategy
 Our strategy is to use **'_docType'** as our partition on the CosmosDB collection.
 This project uses the SQL API for document management.

+**Here is a recommended ParitionKey naming convention:**

  * Account document _docTypes are named: **"Account"**
  * Platform document _docTypes are named: **"Platform"**